 - Use a picture frame mat and get signatures using different color Sharpies.
 When you get home, pick your favorite photograph from the trip and put it in a frame with the mat.
 To keep the mat from being damaged while you tour the parks, place it between two pieces of foam board and then put it inside a padded envelope.

-- Buy a 9-inch Create-Your-Own Vinylmation character from the Disney Parks Merchandise app.
+- Buy a 9-inch Create-Your-Own Vinylmation character from the Disney Parks Merchandise app or eBay.
 These make for great display pieces.

 - Take several quilting squares and get one signature on each.
 Have them made into a quilt.